Vijñaana-bhairava-tantra verses 49-51: the Heart-Lotus and the End-of-Twelve

 dṛḍha-buddher dṛḍhībhūtaṃ tattva-lakṣyaṃ pravartate || 50 ||

-Completely dissolve the mind in the dvādaśānta of one’s [subtle] body; through this practice, one of steady mind steadily experiences that Reality which is the goal.
+Completely dissolve the mind in the dvādaśānta of one’s [subtle] body; through this [practice], one of steady mind steadily experiences that Reality which is the goal.

-Word-by-word breakdown: sarvataḥ = thoroughly, completely, in every way; sva-śarīrasya = of one’s own body; dvādaśānte = in the dvādaśānta (lit., end-of-twelve); mano-layāt = because of dissolving the mind; dṛḍha-buddheḥ = one of firm mind; dṛḍhībhūtaṃ = steadily, well-established, fixed & firm, unwavering; tattva-lakṣyam = the goal which is Reality; pravartate = manifests, proceeds, occurs.
+Word-by-word breakdown: sarvataḥ = thoroughly, completely, in every way; sva-śarīrasya = of one’s own body; dvādaśānte = in the dvādaśānta (lit., end-of-twelve); mano-layāt = because of dissolving the mind; dṛḍha-buddheḥ = one of firm mind; dṛḍhībhūtaṃ = steadily, well-established, fixed & firm, unwavering; tattva-lakṣyam = the goal which is Reality; pravartate = manifests, proceeds, occurs, experiences.

 The key phrase in the first half of the verse is dvādaśānte mano-layāt, literally, “due to dissolving the mind into the dvādaśānta.”
 What is the dvādaśānta?
 It’s a specific point in the subtle body or physical body—but which point?
 If we look at Swami Laksmanjoo’s interpretation of this particular verse, he offers the notion that there are any number of dvādaśāntas in various places in the body, including the crown of the head, the third eye, the pit of the throat, the base of the heart, and the navel.
 He says that you can pick any one of those dvādaśāntas and focus there, dissolve the mind there.
 This may indeed be a legitimate oral tradition, but I haven’t seen any scriptural support for this assertion.

 When we look to the commentary of Śivopādhyāya, it’s clear he’s not entirely sure how to interpret this verse.
 Therefore, it’s a bit ironic that several translators have followed Śivopādhyāya’s commentary in their interpretations.
 In Jaideva Singh’s translation, he actually translates the verse itself as if it is the commentary—meaning to say, he doesn’t translate the verse literally, he interpolates words and phrases from the commentary in his translation.
 I think this is not at all the right approach in this case.
 If we look to contemporaneous scriptural sources, the two primary dvādaśāntas that we find referenced over and over again are 1) the point at the crown of the head, i.e. the brahmarandhra (“the gateway to the absolute”), which is sometimes called śakti-dvādaśānta.
 Now, dvādaśānta literally means “the end of twelve,” meaning twelve finger-widths.
 So, a dvādaśānta is always a point at the end of twelve finger-widths.
-The śakti-dvādaśānta is twelve finger-widths from the bridge of the nose.
-The śiva-dvādaśānta is twelve finger-widths above that, at the upper limit of the subtle/energy-body; that is, at the upper limit of what some people like to call the aura.
+The question is, counting from what starting point?
+The śakti-dvādaśānta is twelve finger-widths from the bridge of the nose (tracking along the skin).
+The śiva-dvādaśānta is twelve finger-widths vertically above that, at the upper limit of the subtle/energy-body; that is, at the upper limit of what some people like to call the aura.
 Of course, there’s no clear boundary or bright line; the energy body fades out.
 But we can approximate its upper limit: about 21cm or 8.5 inches above the head (twelve finger-widths).
 When the 36 tattvas are mapped onto the energy body as they often are in Tantrik Yoga, then that upper limit of the subtle body is associated with the śiva-tattva.
 (Of course, there are Goddess-centric systems such as the Krama that actually have Śakti as the highest tattva.
 We won’t get into that now.)
 So which of these two dvādaśāntas are we to focus on?
 It’s unclear.
-But we can be certain it’s one of these two, because Rājānaka Kṣemarāja cites this verse when he gives the practice of adyānta-koṭi-nibhālana (“paying attention to the beginning and ending points of the prāṇa flow”) in Chapter 18 of The Recognition Sutras, and that’s how he teaches it.
-More to come here… (SCROLL DOWN for a guided practice video!)
+But we can be certain it’s one of these two, because Rājānaka Kṣemarāja cites this verse (and the preceding one on the Heart-Lotus) when he gives the practice of adyānta-koṭi-nibhālana (“paying attention to the beginning and ending points of the prāṇa flow”) in Chapter 18 of The Recognition Sutras, and that’s how he teaches it — meaning the beginning and ending points of the prāṇa flow in this practice are the base of the heart and the dvādaśānta respectively for the inhale and the reverse for the exhale (see the source just cited).

 ALTERNATIVE TRANSLATIONS: